 Working hard to keep medicines moving

-As the COVID-19 situation evolves globally, we are striving to provide an uninterrupted supply of medicines to the 200 million patients that we serve around the world.
+As the COVID-19 pandemic has evolved globally, we strive to provide an uninterrupted supply of medicines to the 200 million patients that we serve around the world.

-The global emergency surrounding COVID-19 is disrupting the family, work and social lives of many people around the world.
+The global emergency surrounding COVID-19 disrupted the family, work and social lives of many people around the world.

 At Teva, we’re working hard to keep the flow of medicines going to patients and healthcare systems.
 Thousands of colleagues have adapted the way they operate in order to continue performing essential work on our production lines, warehouses and distribution networks.